 Ya know, I saw this at an AD and, in real life, I don’t hate it.
 The things that seem so bad in detail pictures aren’t horrible in real size.
 If I wasn’t holding out for the GMT.....

-If someone tells you "There's no such thing as a stupid question", have him list a watch for sale on WUS.
+If someone tells you "Anal leakage sounds like fun", have him list a watch for sale on WUS.